Black Isle Sea Kayaking Symposium

 The day will look at rescue and responding to incidents which may develop within a group on the water.
 This could cover prevention, rescues, towing and casualty management (assuming a basic knowledge of first aid), repairs and other forms of improvisation on the water.
-Last year we were lucky to team up with both the Coastguard Helicopter from nearby Dalcross and the RNLI Inshore Lifeboat from North Kessock.
+We were lucky to team up with both the Coastguard Helicopter from nearby Dalcross and the RNLI Inshore Lifeboat from North Kessock in previous years.
 We hope to repeat the same joint exercise again this year but this is very dependent on the availability and commitments of the crews of the two organisations.
 It is advisory to be of a minimum BCU 3* standard or have equivalent experience.

 By popular demand, we are running a day of Inuit skills led by Rowland Woollven.

 Traditional ‘Greenland’ paddles are becoming ever more popular (given their several thousand years of history, it could be said that they have never been unpopular!) – so come and discover what makes the ‘stick’ an elegant choice for both paddling and rolling in this day-long workshop.
 Aquatic experiences by choice; beards and black clothing not compulsory (but if that’s your thing, that’s OK too!)